 In the laws of warfare found in Deuteronomy 20:1-18, Moses gives these words of encouragement: “Do not be fainthearted.
 Do not be afraid, or panic, or tremble before them, for the LORD your God is the one who goes with you, to fight for you against your enemies, to save you.”
-Because our God is with us, we can face our foes with courage and confidence (Psalm 23:4).
+Because our God is with us, we can face our foes with courage and confidence (Psalm 23:4, 138:7-8).
 Even when we feel powerless in the battle, God’s strength is sufficient (2 Corinthians 12:9).

-Psalm 138:7-8 (KJV)

-Though I walk in the midst of trouble, thou wilt revive me: thou shalt stretch forth thine hand against the wrath of mine enemies, and thy right hand shall save me.
-The Lord will perfect that which concerneth me: thy mercy, O Lord, endureth forever: forsake not the works of thine own hands.

 DISCUSSION QUESTIONS: Let’s talk about it.